MrMoneyDeveloper/Ud_Django/docs/ARCHITECTURE.md

 # Architecture Overview

-This project demonstrates a self-hosted workflow that also runs on the AWS free tier.
-The services are containerised and orchestrated with Docker Compose by default, with optional Terraform modules for AWS deployment.
-Local development uses LocalStack and Redpanda to avoid any cloud dependencies.
+This project demonstrates a self-hosted workflow.
+The services are containerised and orchestrated with Docker Compose and run entirely offline with no cloud dependencies.

 ```
 .